cmmcleod/coriolis/README.md

 All Data and [associated JSON](https://github.com/cmmcleod/coriolis/tree/master/data) files are intellectual property and copyright of Frontier Developments plc ('Frontier', 'Frontier Developments') and are subject to their
 [terms and conditions](https://www.frontierstore.net/terms-and-conditions/).

-The code specificially for Coriolis.io is released under the MIT License.
+The code (Javascript, CSS, HTML, and SVG files only) specificially for Coriolis.io is released under the MIT License.

 Copyright (c) 2015 Coriolis.io, Colin McLeod

 Permission is hereby granted, free of charge, to any person obtaining a copy